After-the-End-of-All-Things/game/README.md

 ### Notes

+- Setup scripts must be non-mandatory (at this time)
 - When setting properties on a sub-object for a schema, it _will not flush_ unless you also set the object.
 One way to do this is: `this.prop = { ...this.prop, newProp: newPropValue }`